Have you heard of S.U.R.F.?

 Here’s why:

-1. If the conversations with your child end up being hurtful, confrontational, or either one of you shuts down, this only creates more hard feelings and more disagreements.
+- If the conversations with your child are hurtful or confrontational, or if either of you shuts down, it only creates more hard feelings and disagreements.

-2. When you engage in positive talk with your child, the chances are higher that your son or daughter will be more receptive and have a more positive response.
+- When you engage in positive talk with your child, the chances are higher that your son or daughter will be more receptive and respond more positively.

-4. It will also help your child as well be less defensive and more willing to work with you.
-That will give you a better chance of seeing your son or daughter being willing to take steps towards recovery.
+- It will also help your child as well be less defensive and more willing to work with you.
+That will give you a better chance of seeing your son or daughter willing to take steps towards recovery.

 How you express your concerns about your child’s drug or alcohol problem can make or break the conversation.